ShorelineCrypto/cheetahcoin/doc/multiwallet-qt.md

 Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the CheetahcoinGUI class moved over to these new classes.

-The two existing files most affected, by far, are cheetahcoingui.h and cheetahcoingui.cpp, as the CheetahcoinGUI class will require some major retrofitting.
+The two existing files most affected, by far, are bitcoingui.h and bitcoingui.cpp, as the CheetahcoinGUI class will require some major retrofitting.

-Only requiring some minor changes is cheetahcoin.cpp.
+Only requiring some minor changes is bitcoin.cpp.

 Finally, two new headers and source files will have to be added to cheetahcoin-qt.pro.